osefatul/react-next-whatsapp2.0/README.md

 * we used email validator to validate the email if it is in correct form.  npm install email-validator
 * we used react-firebase-hooks in order to have access to auth, sotorage and firestore.
 * for loading better-react-spinkit is used

+* Once the user sign in for the first time, I want to capture them and their details. thats where we will use useEffect